 All the streaming services below provide access to NBC and USA.
 You can also use your account credentials from each service to unlock all the Winter Olympic content available on the NBC Sports App.
 Once you subscribe to one of the services below, see “Watching Biathlon on The NBC Sports App” in this article for details on watching The Olympic Biathlon through the app.

 fuboTV offers over 100 live channels, including NBC, USA, CNBC, and more.
 They offer a 1-week free trial, which you can cancel within the trial period and not be charged.
 Your account credentials can be used to link your TV provider to the NBC Sports app.
 Between the app and the live TV channels, you can watch all Biathlon events at the 2022 Winter Games.
-If you stay on after the trial, the cost is $69.99 per month.
+If you stay on after the trial, the cost is $69.99.
 You can cancel at any time.
 Pay every three months, with no long-term contract.
 FuboTV will also stream events in 4K resolution in the following markets:

 - New York, NY